 - The relevance of the research proposal to the goals of the Ford Foundation.

 - The technical quality of the work plan and feasibility for completion.

 - The qualifications of the applicant to conduct the proposed research.

 - The plan for dissemination and other use of the output of the research.

 - The anticipated value of the outcome of the proposed work

-The application module for the Ford Senior Fellowship will open on November 1, 2018 and close on January 31, 2019.
+The application module for the Ford Senior Fellowship will open on November 1, 2018 and close on January 31, 2019 at 11:59 PM Eastern Standard Time.
 Awards are 12 months of tenure and may begin as early as September 1, 2019 but no later than January 1, 2020.